minerscale/sdd_proj/readme.txt

 Start up cmd (windows key + R, cmd, enter) and navigate to the directory with Wavver in it and run:

 wavver.exe 1 in.wav out.wav

+-- Test files --

+If you need some wav files to test this software with try these: http://www-mmsp.ece.mcgill.ca/Documents/AudioFormats/WAVE/Samples.html